-Mrs Knight heads the careers department and she has both a wealth of experience and an affinity with universities and students which enables her to offer a most valuable programme of instruction, career investigation and university application.
+Mrs Knight is the higher education co-ordinator and she has both a wealth of experience and an affinity with universities and students which enables her to offer a most valuable programme of instruction, career investigation and university application.
 She can also provide advice about alternatives to university applications e.g. apprenticeships.

-Every member of the sixth form has a careers lesson once a week.
-In this lesson, students discuss career paths, course selection, pitfalls of university life, personal presentation and other skills.
+Every member of the sixth form has a regular meeting with Mrs Knight.
+In this meeting, students discuss career paths, course selection, pitfalls of university life, personal presentation and other skills.
 Mrs Knight has a good stock of university and career resources.

-During careers lessons, the UCAS application procedure is explained in depth and students are encouraged to research possible university and college courses.
+The UCAS application procedure is explained in depth and students are encouraged to research possible university and college courses.
 Issues including accommodation, budgeting and student travel are discussed in detail.
 A meeting is held in the lower sixth year for parents to keep them informed of the UCAS system and of the latest changes to university applications.
 The lower sixth all attend a Higher Education convention which gives them an opportunity to speak with representatives from most higher education institutions and they are encouraged to visit universities on open days.